Junaida432/dafontstyle/README.md

 ---

-## Search Intent Behind DafontStyle.io
+## Search Intent Behind DafontStyle

 People arrive at a font website with different goals.
 A good font resource needs to support those goals without forcing every visitor through the same path.